What kind of paint do I need for painting Toys? Can Wood Stains be mixed?

 I am currently making 3 types of paint.

-1. A Wood Stain available in vibrant, transparent dyes or pastel pigments
+1. A Wood Stain available in vibrant, transparent dyes or vibrant and pastel pigments

 2. A plastic-free acrylic substitute paint made with food grade pigments

 3. A solid, oil/water emulsion paint that provides some water resistance when dry

 For the difference between dyes and pigments see my blog here: